crownedgrouse/geas/README.md

 By extension, obligation or prohibition imposed by an Erlang application or module, which may modify its scattering.

-``geas`` give below informations on an Erlang repository content, even without source code :
+``geas`` give below informations on an Erlang repository content, even without source code, or from .beam files :

    - name
    - version